abdullahzia-6464/No/README.md

 #Sine of Madness with Slick2D

-A platformer game we built for our 2nd semester Object Oriented Programming course.
+A platformer game built for our 2nd semester Object Oriented Programming course.

-#Authors
-Abdullah bin Omer Zia, Saleha Zahrah Farooki and Talha Waheed.

 ## Prerequires (Libraries included in libs folder)